An important part of any professional practice in the human services sector is clinical supervision.

 How do we Navigate this Conundrum?

-Firstly, I think, how to communicate in an assertive way in a professional role is the number one game-changer to success.
+Firstly, knowing how to communicate in an assertive way in a professional role is the number one game-changer to success.
 It allows one in a prescribed role to breathe a little – whatever that role is.
 We are communicating all the time – verbally and in written form – clinical notes, memos, handover tools, clinical reports, email, LYNC messages.
 Learning how to state our case and not be overwhelmed or intimidated by organizational demands or personalities is a finely-tuned skill.
-I address these issues all the time in my practice.

 Secondly, finding time and space in the midst of all these demands for self.
 How are you managing through all this?
 How is the work/life balance going?
-Am I on the slippery slope or staring down a black hole?
-Am I suffering from mental fatigue?
+Are you on the slippery slope or staring down a black hole?
+Are you suffering from mental fatigue?
 How is the new boss?
-Do I feel validated and appreciated in my practice?
+Do you feel validated and appreciated in your practice?
 These questions are so relevant in an environment of day-after-day more of the same.
 In Maslow’s hierarchy of needs, a sense of belonging and personal security and safety comes before esteem, respect, approval, dignity, self-respect and self-actualization: freedom for the fullest development of one’s talents and capacities, actualisation of the self.

 Thirdly, discussion of the knowledge, skills, attributes and opportunities to develop and finely tune our performance in the workplace.
-Who are my advocates?
-Who can support me to get from Point A to Point B?
-How can I obtain clearance for that leave to attend that conference / workshop / study that I need to attend to progress personally and professionally?
+Who are your advocates?
+Who can support you to get from Point A to Point B?
+How can you obtain clearance for that leave to attend that conference / workshop / study that you need to attend to progress personally and professionally?

 You may be receiving internal clinical supervision within your organisation.
 That doesn’t negate the possibility of receiving external professional supervision as well.
 It could be the most profitable monthly engagement in your calendar!